OpenCTI-Platform/docs/docs/usage/dashboards.md

 To duplicate a dashboard from the dashboard view:

 1. Navigate to the desired dashboard.
-2. Click on the `Duplicate dashboard` button (two stacked sheets) located in the top-right corner of the dashboard.
+2. Click on the `Duplicate the dashboard` button (two stacked sheets) located in the top-right corner of the dashboard.

 ![Duplicate dashboard button](assets/duplicate-dashboard-button.png)